Introduction to Common Works Registration

 HDRPB000000199THE SENDER 01.102018032210203720180322 GRHNWR0000102.100000000000 NWR0000000000000000THE WORK CLAIMDIGITAL01 00000000 POP000000Y ORI MRS. SMITH N00000000000 SPU000000000000000101HCJ3EBJT6THE PUBLISHER E 00000000000000000297 0100250003405000 05000 N SPU000000000000000201ILE7GIQMJTHE SENDER AM00000000000000000199 0100000003400000 00000 N SPT0000000000000003ILE7GIQMJ 025000500005000I2136N001 SWR00000000000000042RDRB3FHXDOE JOHN CA0000000000000000039501002500 00000 00000 N SWT00000000000000052RDRB3FHX025000000000000I2136N001 PWR0000000000000006HCJ3EBJT6THE PUBLISHER 2RDRB3FHX OWR0000000000000007JZL2GMGV3DOE JANE CA00000000000000000000 05000 05000 05000 N GRT000010000000100000010 0000000000 TRL000010000000100000012

 Yes, this is a content of a CWR file.
 This particular one was created in our Minimal CWR tool.
-You can download it or examine it in our Visual CWR Validator.
+You can download it and upload to the Visual CWR Validator.
 Or just have a look at the following screenshot, before digging into details.

 CWR Format Explained